amoinier/com.amoinier.adbcontrol/README.md

-# com.amoinier.adbcontrol
+# ADBControl

-Homey app to control android device by ADB
+Control your android device by ADB